Liebeslieder (Strauss)

 'Liebeslieder' stands among the master works of the Strauss Jr., who had, since 1849 an enduringly difficult time convincing the Viennese that his works deserve the attention it sought.
 The fierce and uncompromising Viennese critic Eduard Hanslick was even captivated by this waltz by writing in the journal "Wiener Zeitung" the following extract "Those bad-tempered old-fashioned people, whose narrow-mindedness goes far as to call today's dance music contemptible should be serenaded with ashaming generosity by the 'Liebeslieder' of the young Johann Strauss."

-By essence, the waltz is a love serenade of sorts in 3/4 time.
+In essence, the waltz is a love serenade of sorts in 3/4 time.
 The waltz starts quietly with pizzicato on the strings section of the orchestra before a full-bodied 'forte' signals the beginning of the waltz sections.
 The first theme is that of a yearning feeling, before accelerating into a strong melody.
 The mood of the rest of the piece alternates between lushly romantic moods as well as light-heartedness, with the flute gently serenading the waltz sections 4 and 5.
 The piece ends dramatically, with a sense of anticipation, on a timpani drumroll and brass flourish.

-The waltz also features on many arrangements with a string orchestra as well as a quintet of strings.
-Curiously, many of these arrangements are labelled as 'Music of the Old Vienna' when played with such an arrangement, as it could be possible that Strauss' melodies in this waltz invokes the feeling of the romance of the Old Vienna.
+The waltz also features many arrangements with a string orchestra as well as a quintet of strings.
+Many of these arrangements are labelled as 'Music of the Old Vienna' when played with such an arrangement, as it could be possible that Strauss' melodies in this waltz invoke the feeling of the romance of the Old Vienna.

-Trivia

-"The Liebeslieder Singers" is the name of the Chorus in Stephen Sondheim and Hugh Wheeler's musical A Little Night Music.